wmhass/purchase-chargeback/PROPOSITION.md

 			- When user taps on "Cancelar", we dismiss the view

 		- Title: Shows data from "title" json property
-		- Block/Unblock card status: The initial status should be unblocked (although it can be changed if the "autoblock" property is true).
+		- Block/Unblock card status: The initial status should be unblocked (although it can be changed right after launching if the "autoblock" property is true).
 The icon in the row shows the current status of the card.
 When user taps on the row, it should toggle the card status.
 		- Reasons: Shows one row containing a label positioned on the left side, and a switch on the right side for each reason object received in the "reason_details" Json property
 			- Each "reason_details" object has a "title" and "id" property.

 ### Misc

-- Colors:
+- Colors: Have a struct to store all theme colors.
+- Network requests: AFNetworking?
+- Overlay presentations : The views will be presented as a modal overlay.
+Do we need a custom transition iOS subclass to accomplish this?
+(UIViewControllerAnimatedTransitioning).